harp-tech/harp-tech.github.io/tutorials/hobgoblin-acquisition.md

 # Acquisition and Control

-The exercises below will help you get comfortable with acquiring and recording data from the `Harp Hobgoblin` device, as well as issuing commands to connected peripheral devices.
+The exercises below will help you get comfortable with acquiring and recording data from the `Harp Hobgoblin` device, as well as issuing commands to connected peripheral devices, in Bonsai.

 ### Exercise 1: Acquiring Analog Data